16 Great Reasons to Visit Brasov, Romania in 2025

 If you’re wondering whether or not to visit Brasov in Romania, I have quite a few reasons for you.
 Read on to discover what this beautiful city in Transylvania has to offer.

-Many people have heard of the historical and legendary region of Transylvania but a lot less are familiar with one of the main cities of the region, Brașov.
+Many people have heard of the historical and legendary region of Transylvania, but a lot fewer are familiar with one of the main cities of the region: Brașov.
 This is considered one of the most beautiful cities in Romania.
-It so happens that it’s also my hometown so I might be a little bit biased here, forgive me.
-Still, I want to give you just a few reasons to visit Brașov, my lovely hometown.
+It so happens that it’s also my hometown, so I might be a little bit biased here, forgive me.
+Still, I want to give you a few reasons to visit Brașov, my lovely hometown.

 Brașov in winter